Frequently Asked Questions

 29. Can I transfer my ride registration?

-We make transfers easy.
-The transfer formis on our website.
-The transfer fee includes a $15 processing fee plus the difference in cost per route upgrade.
+We make transfers easy..
+The transfer includes a $15 processing fee plus the difference in cost per route upgrade.

 30. Where can I rent a bike?